 “Are you sure the perfume comes from her?”

 “I’m positive.
 It smells like lilac.
-I’ve followed Alex the other day to Marcia’s store.”
+I followed Alex the other day to Marcia’s store.”

 “And what did you see?”

 “Alex went inside the shop.
-He stayed for maybe an hour and left.
-After that he came home smelling like perfume.”
+He stayed for maybe an hour and then he left.
+After that, he came home smelling like that perfume.”

 “How do you know that Marcia is older than Alex?
-Did you see her?”
+When did you see her?”

 “Alex, I’ve been researching your ‘condition’ as it were.
 It’s simply uncanny that you cast no shadow.
 I’ve never seen or heard of such a thing and have no explanation for it.
-However, just because I can’t explain it doesn’t mean there isn’t some type of scientific reason that light affects your body in a different way.
-I think it would more proper for a physicist to attempt to explain it than me.”
+However, just because I can’t explain it doesn’t mean there isn’t some scientific reason that could explain why light interacts with your body in a different way.
+I think it would be more proper for a physicist to attempt to understand it rather than myself.”

-“No. I hold all of the information you tell me in the strictest of confidence.
-It is an anomaly that is all I can say.”
-Dr. Clement said.
+“No, Alex.
+I hold all of the information you tell me in the strictest confidence.
+It is an anomaly, and that is all I can say.”

 “Dr. Clement, I have to tell you something.”

 “Feel free, Alex.
 That’s what I’m here for. ”